NOAH's report on due diligence assessment

 - Notification procedure and a notification committee.

-- Working environment committee (AMU) in NOAH Solutions AS.
-Rekefjord Stone AS has AMU from 01.01.2024.
+- Working environment committee (AMU) in NOAH Solutions AS and Rekefjord Stone AS.

 - Several active trade unions.

-The deviation system is actively used for deviations/unwanted incidents and suggestions for improvement.
-There is a low threshold for using the deviation system, and the system is actively used in the improvement work.
-In 2023, 882 incidents, deviations and improvement proposals were registered.
+The deviation system is actively used for deviations/unwanted incidents and improvement proposals.
+There is a low threshold for using the deviation system, and the system is actively used in improvement work.
+In 2024, there were 826 registrations in the deviation system (incidents, deviations, improvement proposals, operational observations and laboratory observations).

-All personal injuries are followed up with root cause analyses, while for incidents with the potential for high risk, a learning meeting is held and a learning note is created which is shared on the intranet.
-For two incidents, an investigation has been carried out in 2023.
+All personal injuries are followed up with root cause analyses, while for incidents with high risk potential, a learning meeting is held and a learning note is created and shared on the intranet.

 Due diligence assessments for suppliers and other business partners

-NOAH has 1446 suppliers who have delivered goods or services in the past two years, ranging from a small single delivery to suppliers who are critical to our business.
-A large proportion of the suppliers used the most are large players who are themselves covered by the Transparency Act.
+NOAH has 1473 suppliers who have delivered goods or services in the last two years, ranging from a small single delivery to suppliers that are critical to our business.
+Many of the suppliers we use most are large players, who are themselves covered by the Transparency Act.

-In the supplier module, a rough analysis of most of the suppliers has been carried out, and work is underway to carry out this for the last suppliers who have been transferred to the system.
-The rough analysis emphasizes factors such as country affiliation, type of industry and possibility of influence.
-Based on this, an overview is formed of the suppliers that must be assessed more thoroughly.
-NOAH has chosen not to use a standardized questionnaire as part of the due diligence assessment, but the suppliers are further surveyed through obtaining explanations/information, dialogue and/or supplier audits.
-This is work that is ongoing and will continue as a key priority.
-Follow-up of suppliers and the requirements of the Transparency Act have been identified as an important task for the specialist area of procurement.
+In the supplier module, a rough analysis of most suppliers has been carried out.
+The rough analysis emphasizes factors such as country of origin, industry type and influence.
+Based on this, an overview is formed of the suppliers that need to be assessed more thoroughly.
+NOAH has chosen not to use a standardized questionnaire as part of the due diligence assessment, but the suppliers are further mapped through obtaining reports/information, dialogue and/or supplier audits.
+This is ongoing work.
+Follow-up of suppliers and the requirements of the Transparency Act is an important task for the procurement department.

 The largest share of NOAH's suppliers is from Norway (92%), see figure.
 Priority is given to using local suppliers in the local communities where we are active.

-At NOAH, we have assessed that it is our suppliers in the transport sector, both on land and at sea, who represent the greatest potential for negative consequences in the field of human rights and working conditions.
-Companies in the transport sector compete on flexibility and quick adaptability, which can result in strong pressure on workers through reduced wages and worse working conditions (rest breaks, working hours, overtime pay, access to facilities, etc.).
+At NOAH, we have assessed that it is our suppliers in the transport sector, both on land and at sea, that pose the greatest potential for negative impacts in terms of human rights and working conditions.
+This was highlighted in the 2022 human rights assessment.
+Companies in the transport sector compete on flexibility and rapid adaptability, which can result in strong pressure on workers, through reduced wages and poorer working conditions (rest breaks, working hours, overtime pay, access to facilities, etc.).
 The transport sector is particularly exposed to health and safety risks as a result of being a highly competitive industry.

 The transport sector is a group for which we have good follow-up routines, both through supplier meetings, supplier audits and ongoing contact.
-On Langøya is there an employee who follows up on drivers and their compliance with, among other things, safety routines.
-We have carried out supplier audits for several of our carriers in recent years, and some are also on the schedule this year.
-Working conditions and human rights are the subject of all supplier audits.
+On Langøya is an employee who follows up on drivers and their compliance with safety procedures, among other things.
+We have conducted supplier audits for several of our carriers in recent years.
+Labor conditions and human rights are topics for all supplier audits.

 Other important supplier groups are contractors and craftsmen.
-Both on Langøya and in Rekefjord, contracted contractors carry out a large and important part of the production work, and also have some of the work operations that involve the highest risk, such as rock drilling, blasting and loading/unloading of boats.
-There are weekly collaboration meetings with the contractors - with HSE on the agenda - they carry out regular risk assessments and report if any unwanted incidents occur.
-Deviations that may affect safety are registered in NOAH's deviation system, and are followed up in collaboration with the supplier.
+Both on Langøya and in Rekefjord, hired contractors perform a large and important part of the production work, and also have some of the work operations that involve the highest risk, such as rock drilling, blasting and loading/unloading boats.
+Both contractors have access to NOAH's quality system.
+There are weekly collaboration meetings with the contractors, where HSE is on the agenda.
+The contractors conduct regular risk assessments and report if any undesirable incidents occur.
+Non-conformities that may affect safety are registered in NOAH's non-conformity system, and are followed up in collaboration with the supplier.
 The contractors are also followed up with regular supplier audits.

 - Ongoing rough analysis of new suppliers.